matthew-ia/cayo/docs/config-reference.md

 ## Svelte Options

-There are select options that Cayo passes to Svelte (consumed by `rollup-plugin-svelte`):
+There are a few options that Cayo passes to Svelte (consumed by `rollup-plugin-svelte`):
 - [preprocess](#sveltepreprocess)
 - [compilerOptions](#sveltecompileroptions)
 <!-- TODO: - [extensions](#svelteextensions) -->